SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

 plot(p1, p2)
 ```

-Nevertheless, [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/) provides the solver option `isoutofdomain`, which can be used to guarantee nonnegative solutions.
+Nevertheless, [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/) provides the solver option `isoutofdomain`, which can be used in combination with [`isnegative`](@ref) to guarantee nonnegative solutions.

 ```@example ROBER
 sol_Ros23 = solve(prob, Rosenbrock23(); abstol, reltol,